UPDATE 1-U.S. Federal Reserve bars former Goldman Sachs executive for role in 1MDB scandal

 A spokeswoman for Goldman Sachs confirmed that Vella had left the firm in recent days after being on leave since October 2018.
 The U.S. Justice Department says that $4.5 billion was misappropriated by high-level 1MDB fund officials and their associates between 2009 and 2014.

-Vella managed two former Goldman Sachs bankers, Timothy Leissner and Roger Ng, who were both indicted by U.S. prosecutors in November 2018 on charges related to their roles in securing Goldman as the underwriter for the three 1MDB bond offerings.
+Two other former Goldman Sachs bankers, Timothy Leissner and Roger Ng, were indicted by U.S. prosecutors in November 2018 on charges related to their roles in securing Goldman as the underwriter for the three 1MDB bond offerings.
 Leissner pleaded guilty to conspiracy to launder money and conspiracy to violate the Foreign Corrupt Practices Act, and agreed to forfeit $43.7 million.
 Ng pleaded not guilty to charges in May, and his case is currently pending in federal court in Brooklyn.

 According to the U.S. Justice Department, Goldman earned $600 million in fees for its work with 1MDB.
 Leissner, Ng and others received large bonuses in connection with that revenue.
 Goldman is in ongoing discussions with U.S. and Malaysian authorities over their investigations into what the bank knew about the transactions at the time.